Q: What is vision therapy?

 A: The visual system includes the brain and the eyes— the eyes are actually physical extensions of the brain!

-According to eye doctors, most binocular vision conditions are caused by problems within the eye-brain connection— the way that the brain processes the visual information coming in through the eyes, this is also known as visual processing.
+According to eye doctors, most binocular vision conditions are caused by problems within the eye-brain connection— the way that the brain processes the visual information coming in through the eyes, also known as visual processing.

 Q: Why is 3D vision important?